maltaweel/ImageComparison/READ.md

 _Description_

 The following describes the key functions of the modules incorporated.
 This includes key data and data folders.
 All code can be found in the /src folder included within ImageComparsion.
 The code in the /src folder also contains comments about individuals methods and variables used to create the output.
 The code in scr/lsh/detect.py runs the LSH algorithm and can be launched to run on images.
 Users can change the folder for data or move images to the /input folder.
 The code in scr/network/shapefileMaker.py creates the network_output results, including the network.shp, network.csv and points.shp outputs.
-All relevant outputs discussed in the paper can be found in either the period-relevant folders with the image data (e.g., 9-4/) or the output/ and network-output/ folders for the overal image analysis.
+All relevant outputs discussed in the paper can be found in either the period-relevant folders with the image data (e.g., 9-4/) or the output/ and network-output/ folders for the overall image analysis.

 9-4/:

 This is a data folder that contains images and descriptor file about the images (imageLink.csv) that indicates regions and periods that images date to.
-All of the imags date between the 9th-4th centuries BCE.
+All of the images date between the 9th-4th centuries BCE.
 The images are .jpg files.
 The folder also contains a network_output sub-folder, which includes network.shp output that contains the network output for image comparisons.
-The other files in this sub-folder are network.csv, a .csv version of the .shp output, and points.shp, which is the sumed centrality output.
+The other files in this sub-folder are network.csv, a .csv version of the .shp output, and points.shp, which is the summed centrality output.
 The network data indicates link similarity scores based on median values.
 The raw data for each image comparison is in a output_lsh file.

 doc/: